 2. Encourages Experimentation and Problem Solving

-When Lisa was trying to figure out how to recreate the rattle sound, she was able to determine that putting the toy to her mouth did not achieve her goal, but every time she moved it, the beads would sound.
+When Max was trying to figure out how to recreate the rattle sound, he was able to determine that putting the toy to his mouth did not achieve his goal, but every time he moved it, the bell inside would sound.
 In play experiences, combining the senses helps build cognitive skills.

 Cognitive skills are the skills that we use to solve problems and derive new ideas from current ideas.
 Children observe, experiment, and make conclusions, and when they receive sensory information, their brains learn to determine which information is important and which is not.